List of Public Domain and Free Images for Articles and eBooks

 Wikimedia Commons has permission information for each image.
 It will tell you if images are in the public domain and why.

 Pixabay.com has user submitted public domain images.
 The website already has over 20,000 images and clipart.
+Most of the images are high quality.
+This is a great starting point for eBook authors and article writers.
 According to the website:

 Flickr is a photo sharing community that is "home to over five billion of the world’s photos."
 The nice thing about Flickr is the advanced search feature.
 You can limit your search to only images that can be used for commercial purposes.
 A lot of images on Flickr come with restrictions.
 You may have to credit your source to use them.